KSouthwood/GameOfLife/README.md

 Input data is now three numbers: `N` `S` `M`. `N` (which will be >0) is the size of the universe. `S` (a long) will be the seed for the Random object. `M` (which will be ≥0) is the number of generations to generate before outputting the last generation.

+#### Stage 3: Life goes by
+Since the universe and its laws work properly now, it's time to visualize evolution.

+Display the universe after each generation.
+We'll need to pause for a bit after each generation - use methods from `java.lang.Thread` - so we can see the results.
+Either output each generation one after the other, or clear the console before printing each generation.

+The only input is now a number for the size of the universe.
+The seed should now be random which means the initial board will be different each time we run the program.